pfilias/docs/articles/sso/regular-web-apps-sso.md

 ## Case 1: The user is already logged in and clicks on a link that redirects to a specific url app3.com

 The user logs in on app1.com and click on some link should take him to a particular URL on app3.com.
-In these case, you can create an endpoint on the target application (app3) that will redirect to the URL the user wanted to go after SSO.
+In this case, you can create an endpoint on the target application (app3) that will redirect to the URL the user wanted to go after SSO.
 For example:

 ```
 https://app3.com/sso?targetUrl=/foo/bar